gnosis/GECO/Proposals/PM-ScaleCases.md

  3) **NonRepudiationX**

- A BlockChain scalability solution that best fit for prediction market and can leverage Gnosis Apollo and exposes it to more use-cases.
-In addition to increasing the speed and lowing the cost paid by the end users.
+ A BlockChain scalability solution that best fit for prediction markets and can leverage Gnosis Apollo and exposes it to more use-cases.
+In addition to increasing the speed and lowering the cost paid by the end users.

 ### Why did you decide to build it